Workshop themes

 AdobeStock_199759230.jpeg

-In the field of data visualization, it is natural that the focus is on examining and implementing best practices for generating charts and graphics.
-However, it remains important to also factor in the context in which visualizations and graphics appear.
 When integrating visualization with text, the textual component is often either overlooked or at least undervalued when exploring novel ways of communicating through data.
 Research in natural language generation (NLG) has made tremendous progress, with algorithms now being able to translate text, summarize articles, and describe imagery with high accuracy.
-As a result, a growing number of interfaces and tools are incorporating NLG techniques to help readers interpret visualizations and aid data-driven communication, ranging from creating captions, narratives, stories, or describe takeaways from a chart or dashboard.
-NLG can also make data more accessible to more people by providing textual descriptions and interpretation.
+As a result, a growing number of interfaces and tools are incorporating NLG techniques to help readers interpret visualizations and aid data-driven communication, ranging from creating captions, narratives, and stories to describing takeaways from a chart or dashboard.
+More recently, LLMs have opened new possibilities for applications ranging from dialogue systems, contextualized summary generation, and explanation.
 However, the use of NLG techniques in the context of information visualization is relatively nascent both in terms of utility and generalizability.

-The first theme in this workshop will focus on ways to better understand the importance and role of text in information visualization.
+The second theme in this workshop will focus on ways to better understand the importance and role of text in information visualization.

 AdobeStock_244489636.jpeg